gh-wsits/thunar_custom-actions/Get image metadata/README.md

 ### Dependencies

-It uses zenity to display the graphical dialog and identify from ImageMagic to fetch the metadata.
+It uses "zenity" to display the graphical dialog and "identify" from "ImageMagic" to fetch the metadata.
 So make sure the zenity and ImageMagic packages are installed.

 ### Configuring the custom action